radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ivs/default/types.md

 ### Properties
 * **BucketName**: string (Required)

+## S3StorageConfiguration
+### Properties
+* **BucketName**: string (Required): Location (S3 bucket name) where recorded videos will be stored.
+Note that the StorageConfiguration and S3 bucket must be in the same region as the Composition.

 ## Tag
 ### Properties
 * **Key**: string (Required)
 * **Value**: string (Required)

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required)
+* **Value**: string (Required)

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## Tag
 ### Properties